nickrallison/obs-std/test_vaults/reference_linked_noself/memory_leak.md

    Frequently, memory leaks occur because allocated memory is not released after it is no longer needed.
 This is often due to bugs in the code where `free` or similar deallocation functions are not called.

 ### 2. Dangling References:
-   A dangling reference occurs when a pointer that points to a piece of memory continues to be used after that piece of memory has been deallocated.
+   A dangling reference occurs when a [[pointer.md|pointer]] that points to a piece of memory continues to be used after that piece of memory has been deallocated.
 While not a memory leak in itself, it often leads to memory leaks as the programmer may lose track of whether the memory has already been deallocated.

 ### 3. Scope Mismanagement:
    Incorrect handling of the scope of variables can lead to memory that cannot be cleaned up because references are lost.
-For example, if a pointer to allocated memory is defined inside a function without returning it or storing it elsewhere for later deallocation.
+For example, if a [[pointer.md|pointer]] to allocated memory is defined inside a function without returning it or storing it elsewhere for later deallocation.

 ### 4. Data Structure Issues:
    Complex data structures like linked lists or trees can cause memory leaks if individual elements are removed from the structure without properly freeing the memory they occupy.